 An air lambent with adult enterprise,

 The speaker continues on to state that these two parts of time are a part of “something else.”
 This something else is the vision one creates in their mind of what the future will be.
 Larkin uses a child as an example.
-When one is young they look to the “furthest future” and imagine what’s going to happen.
-That imagining is part of the present’s story and therefore part of the future.
+When one is young, one looks to the “furthest future” and imagines what’s going to happen.
+Imagining is part of the present’s story and, therefore, part of the future.

-In lines 3-5 of the second stanza the speaker sets out parts of a child’s life as they dream of what “adult enterprise” will mean, and bring, to their lives.
-They look up “Between long houses, under traveling skies” and dream of what is to come.
-The hope that should be inherent in this stanza is rendered meaningless when one remembers the first stanza and the surety that when the future becomes the present nothing will be as expected.
+In lines 3-5 of the second stanza, the speaker sets out parts of a child’s life as they dream of what “adult enterprise” will mean, and bring, to their lives.
+They look up “Between long houses, under traveling skies” and dream of what will come.
+The hope that should be inherent in this stanza is rendered meaningless when one remembers the first stanza and the surety that when the future becomes, the present, nothing will be as expected.

 And on another day will be the past,